 |500 sq.ft.||$100,000 - $125,000||$125,000 - $200,000|

-While tiny homes are small, they can be organized to accommodate 2 or more people.
+While these homes are small, they can be organized to accommodate 2 or more people.
 Depending on the state you live in, there can be restrictions for the size of the house based on the number of occupants.
 One way to ensure you meet regulations is to build dedicated sleeping areas or bedrooms for each person.
 A room must be a minimum of 70 sq.ft. to be considered a bedroom.
 Many owners include sleeping lofts to add sleeping space without bedrooms to save on space.
 You must increase the structure’s minimum square feet for every bedroom you add, raising costs.
 Your residence can still be considered a tiny home if it is under 500 sq.ft., regardless of how many bedrooms it has.
-So, most tiny homes have similar high points for costs and differing lower-end prices.
+So, most of these homes have similar high points for costs and differing lower-end prices.

 |Number of Bedrroms||Average Costs of a Prefab Home (Labor Included)||Average Costs of a Custom Home (Labor Included)|